Ohio Home Buying • Cincinnati Real Estate • 2026 Guide

 • the price you’re paying,

-• your deposit (earnest money),
+• your deposit or earnest money,

 • your financing terms,